-Last Friday, before heading to the German Center in Shanghai's Pudong district to watch Joachim Löw's squad play their quarter-final against France, I got some insight into this cross-continent support from Professor Simon Chadwick, director of the CIBS.
+Last Friday, before heading to the German Centre in Shanghai's Pudong district to watch Joachim Löw's squad play their quarter-final against France, I got some insight into this cross-continent support from Professor Simon Chadwick, director of the CIBS.
 “Support for Germany and Arsenal is closely linked,” he said.
-“The common denominator is the three players Ozil, Mertesacker, and Podolski.
+“The common denominator is the three players Ozil, Mertesacker and Podolski.
 Ozil in particular is important, as there is evidence to suggest that he is something of an icon among certain fans in China.”

 He might be an icon, but I still wasn't sure why.
 How come Chinese fans picked the German midfielder over, say, Guangzhou FC's Zhao Xuri, or Italy's Andrea Pirlo?
 Is there a solidarity in the fact that both Germany and China are bossing it economically in their own respective regions?
-Or was it perhaps because China's national soccer team is consistently terrible, having only qualified for the World Cup once, in 2002?
+Or was it perhaps because China's national football team are consistently terrible, having only qualified for the World Cup once, in 2002?

 “Given the lack of international success by their own team, Chinese fans do look elsewhere for glory and achievement,” said Professor Chadwick.
 “At another level, many Chinese people often look to Western consumer brands when making consumption choices.
-Soccer teams in this respect are just another form of Western consumer brand.”
+Football teams in this respect are just another form of Western consumer brand.”

-Putting his flag and enormous drum aside so he could scrape the German flag in face paint across my cheeks, he explained that he’d been following the team for 24 years.
+Putting his flag and enormous drum aside so he could scrape the German flag in facepaint across my cheeks, he explained that he’d been following the team for 24 years.